salt999/molgenis-theme/README.md

 ### Using The Proxy

-The proxy setup uses Nginx to apply locally developed theming files to a remotely controlled Molgenis site, to make your live as a developer a bit easier.
+The proxy setup uses Nginx to apply locally developed theming files to a remotely controlled Molgenis site, to make your life as a developer a bit easier.
 The development service features auto-build of SCSS source-files and livereload of stylesheets, so changes to your theme are automatically reflected in the browser.
 It requires a bit of setup: